 Kim’s Noodles produces handmade, vegan, preservative-free and stabiliser-free noodles, with savoury sauces that do not contain any artificial spices.
 Their noodles are made in Kinmen-style (Kinmen is an island in Taiwan where they are based), and it’s their wish to bring their hometown flavours and noodles overseas so that people all over the world can try their hometown tastes.
 Kind of cool right?
 It gives you the warm, nostalgic kampong vibes.

-This is why I was glad when Sample Store decided to bring in free samples of Kim's Noodles Vermicelli Noodles with Scallion Sauce and Knife-Cut Noodles with Pepper Sauce (from 22 Jan onwards), cause I got a chance to try it!
+This is why I was glad when Sample Store decided to bring in free samples of Kim's Noodles Vermicelli Noodles with Scallion Sauce and Knife-Cut Noodles with Pepper Sauce, cause I got a chance to try it!

 In the end, my noodles turned out soft and easy-to-chew!
 After adding and mixing in the fragrant and savoury sauce, I realised I’ve made a bowl of handmade dried “you mian” from the noodle store -- just that its the vermicelli version and that the fragrant fried scallion taste is much stronger, with a slightly sweet and salty soy taste.

 Generally, this bowl of noodles feels very healthy.
 It didn’t have that plastic texture and taste that could be found in the usual instant noodles.
 The sauce also tasted clean and easy on the palate.
 I could imagine myself cooking this on nights when I want something light, though I’d probably top it up with lots of veggies and spam meat.